google/syzkaller/docs/syzbot.md

 **Note**: all commands must start from beginning of the line.

-**Note**: please keep `syzkaller-bugs@googlegroups.com` mailing list in CC.
+**Note**: please keep at least `syzkaller-bugs@googlegroups.com` mailing list in CC.
 It serves as a history of what happened with each bug report.
+Keepint the main kernel mailing list (e.g. `linux-kernel@vger.kernel.org `) in CC is useful as well so that it's searchable in those archives as well.

+**Note**: `syzbot` identifies bugs by the `HASH` in the `syzbot+HASH@` receiver email address.
+So, strictly saying, you don't need to *reply* to emails (e.g. if you did not receive them), you can send a new email to the `syzbot+HASH@` email address, which you can find as `Sender` in email archives or as `Reported-by` email on the dashboard page for each bug.

 <div id="testing-patches"/>